 7. Online Cooking

 Fall has a lot of different foods and drinks associated with it too.
 And because the weather is cooler, cooking isn’t as uncomfortable as in the summer.
 So why not host some cooking lessons with your team.
 You can have different members teach each other recipes related to fall, or all try to make the same recipe together.
-Afterwards, you can all eat or drink together as part of an online drinking party.
+Afterward, you can all eat or drink together as part of an online drinking party.

 8. Improv Acting Workshop